FeralInteractive/romeremastered/documentation/data_file_guides/descr_mount.md

 * **scorpion_cart**

 Each class has its own unique properties.
 For example, if you choose the elephant class you can have multiple *riders*.
 Elephants can also attack gate and walls, while other classes are not able to do that.
 A *scorpion_cart* is a chariot with an artillery piece.
-This is only used in barbarian invasion afaik.
+This is only used in barbarian invasion.
+Mods can use *scorpion_cart* in the base game or the two expansions if they want.

 ### model